LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

 Your application lets users access any webpage on your site if they know its path.
 However, they should only be able to reach the success page if they submit valid data from the form.
+You need to fix this!

 #.
-In the ``return redirect()`` statement, add ``code = 307``.
+In the ``return redirect()`` statement, add ``code = 307`` after the
+   template name.
 #.
 In the ``success()`` function, add a conditional to check for a ``GET/POST``
    request.

    a.
 For a ``GET`` request, ``redirect`` back to the form page.
    b.
 For a ``POST`` request, ``render`` the ``success.html`` template.

    .. admonition:: Note

       ``code = 307`` is a crude way of restricting access to the success page, but it gets you thinking in the right direction.

       We'll learn a better way to restrict access later in the course.

+#.
+Demonstrate your finished application to your teacher.
+Once it checks out,
+   save and commit your code.

 Bonus Mission
 -------------